 Qualified Arizona Clinical Supervisor

-Josette Kehl, LCSW is an attachment-focused therapist who supports adults, teens, children, and couples navigating the emotional fallout of trauma, anxiety, depression, and relationship pain.
-She’s especially skilled in helping clients untangle complex dynamics—whether that’s the quiet impact of childhood emotional neglect, the overwhelm of shared parenting after separation, or the long-term effects of feeling unseen or unheard.
-Her work is gentle and direct, body-based and deeply attuned.
-She brings steadiness that helps others feel anchored.
+Josette Kehl, LCSW is an attachment-focused therapist.
+She supports adults, teens, children, and couples.
+Josette helps clients facing trauma, anxiety, and depression.
+She also supports relationship pain and emotional fallout.
+Josette is especially skilled at untangling complex dynamics.
+This may include childhood emotional neglect effects.
+It may also include shared parenting stress after separation.
+In addition, it may include long-term unseen or unheard feelings.
+Her work is gentle and direct.
+It is also body-based and deeply attuned.
+She brings steadiness that helps clients feel anchored.

 I deeply value a healthy work-life balance, and I try to live what I teach when it comes to rest, rhythm, and connection.
 When I’m not at Joshua Tree, you’ll most likely find me with my husband, our three grown children and their growing families, especially our new grandbaby—soaking up the joy of this sweet new season of life.
 I love being outdoors and staying active, whether that’s hiking, biking, skiing or pulling on my boots for a good line dancing night.
 Traveling and reading are two of my favorite ways to recharge and re-inspire, and if you ever want to win me over, skip the coffee—tea is my drink of choice, every time.